apertium/apertium-on-github/README.md

   GitHub organization
 - `add-contributors.sh` grants push permissions for each repository to those GitHub users who have previously contributed to the repo
+- `lock-files.sh` locks SVN files recursively (using SF shell service to add a pre-commit hook would be optimal but it is down)

 #### Migration